chadwickbureau/chadwick/doc/cwgame.rst

 Tiebreaker rule type in use (extended field 96)
 -----------------------------------------------

+This field reports the value of the ``info,tiebreaker`` record, which identifies the base on which a runner is placed at the start of an extra inning.
+It is blank when the record is absent.

-This field indicates games in which an extra-innings tiebreaker rule was in use.
-The only valid value for this field currently is `2`, indicating that extra innings began with a runner on second base.
+The only tiebreaker rule used in MLB through 2026 is ``2``, meaning that an extra inning starts with a runner on second base only.